SriKarthi21/DairyDelights/README.md

 ##### Task 4 – Design Order-Requests View

-- This view will display all the daury products order requests received in tabular format.
+- This view will display all the dairy products order requests received in tabular format.
 - This view has restricted access and is accessible only to the site administrator.

 #### Instructions for the Project